Heads of Laboratories

 Skin harbors our largest reservoirs of stem cells.
 To maintain the body barrier, epidermis constantly self-renews and hair follicles undergo cyclical bouts of activity.
 Both stem cell compartments participate in repairing tissue damage after injury.
 Dr. Fuchs studies where adult stem cells come from, how they make tissues, how they repair wounds and how stem cells malfunction in cancers.
-Her group focuses on the mechanisms that impart skin stem cells with the ability to self-renew, develop and maintain tissues, and on how these cells respond to external cues and depart from their niche to accomplish these tasks.
+Her group focuses on the mechanisms that impart skin stem cells with the ability to self-renew, develop and maintain tissues, and how these cells respond to external cues, and depart from their niche to accomplish these tasks.

 Skin stem cells have the remarkable capacity to self-renew in culture.
 Dr. Fuchs’s laboratory couples in vitro studies with transgenic, gene knockout and short hairpin RNA technologies in mice and high throughput genomic analyses to unravel the molecular pathways that determine the normal balance between stem cell maintenance and differentiation, and how this goes awry in cancers.
 They are learning how embryonic and adult stem cells establish unique programs of gene expression that determine when they divide and what types of cells they develop into.
 Recent work in the Fuchs lab has shown that a structure at the base of each strand of hair, the hair follicle, uses mesenchymal-epithelial interactions to acquire a threshold of activating signals that instruct stem cells to divide during periods of hair growth.
-After the regeneration period, differentiated cells along the lineage return back to the niche.
-They bring inhibitory signals that tell the stem cells that the hair cycle is complete, so that they return to quiescence.
-These mechanisms provide new insights into how stem cells become activated to repair tissue upon injury and how they know when to quit once the wound is repaired.
+After the regeneration period, differentiated cells along the lineage return back to the niche, bringing inhibitory signals that return the stem cells to quiescence.
+These mechanisms provide new insights into how stem cells become activated to repair tissue upon injury, and deactivated once the wound is repaired.
 The work is accelerating the development of therapeutics to enhance wound repair.